 - Keep these prayer cards in your wallet, pocket or backpack to remember those for whom we pray this Lent.

-The destination is up to you-but no matter where you take your class this Lent, your students will have the opportunity to, as Pope Francis encourages us, encounter a brother or sister who lives a life very different from their own.
-Select from any of this year’s featured CRS Rice Bowl countries to download educational modules full of reflections, activities and exercises that will challenge your students to engage more fully in global solidarity.
+Our Youth in Solidarity Resource — detailed below — is what you need in your classroom or youth group this Lent.
+The destination is up to you, but no matter where you take your class or group this Lent, your youth will have the opportunity to, as Pope Francis encourages us, encounter a brother or sister who lives a life very different from their own.
+Select from any of this year’s featured CRS Rice Bowl countries to download modules full of reflections, activities and exercises that will challenge youth to engage more fully in global solidarity.
+Ready to get started?

 - Reflexiones para la Pastoral Juvenil Hispana: Available only in Spanish and appropriate for individuals ages 14 – 35, use this resource to accompany your ministry members through faith formation modules that offer activities, reflections on scripture and prayers.

-- Community Reflections: Laudato Si’ Edition: Available only in English, and appropriate for individuals ages 18 – 40, gather small faith-sharing groups to prayerfully consider how cultivating the spiritual pillars of Lent can also help cultivate our common home.
+- Community Reflections: Available only in English, and appropriate for individuals ages 18 – 40, gather small faith-sharing groups to prayerfully consider how they use the season of Lent to encounter themselves, their neighbors and their God.